Skip to content

 Notre Dame Cathedral: Finally Open Again!

-Notre-Dame Cathedral has reopened to the public as of December 2024, following a five-year restoration after the 2019 fire.
+Notre Dame Cathedral has reopened to the public as of December 2024, following a five-year restoration after the 2019 fire.
 Visitors can now admire the restored spire, cleaned stonework, and iconic rose windows.
-The cathedral is open daily, with free entry; however, timed reservations are recommended due to high demand.
-Please note that access to the towers is expected to resume in summer 2025.
+Entry is free, and visitors can reserve a free time slot through the official Notre-Dame website (recommended during peak times).

-Paris isn’t just for grown-ups sipping wine by the Seine—there’s plenty here to keep kids and teens entertained too.
+Paris isn’t just for grown-ups sipping wine by the Seine.
+There’s plenty here to keep kids and teens entertained too.
 From hands-on food fun to relaxing river cruises and playful parks, the city offers more than museums and monuments.
 Kids typically prefer more hands-on, immersive experiences to just looking at pretty or historic things.
-So I like to load up my own family’s itinerary with experiences like these:
+Plus, these family activities in Paris add breathing room between big-ticket sights.

 Seine River Cruise

 Cruising down the Seine is a fun way to see major landmarks without wearing everyone out.
-The Eiffel Tower, Notre-Dame, and Louvre all look different from the water.
+The Eiffel Tower, Notre Dame, and Louvre all look different from the water.
 Several companies offer shorter cruises, which are great for families.
 You can relax, enjoy the breeze, and snap plenty of photos—no walking shoes required.
+We opted for this tour and were glad we did.

 Jardin d’Acclimatation